 The historical references and social commentary within this book are funny while also concerning.
 It is crazy to think that human history has suffered through so much, but has not learned from it.

 Because this book is short, I will refrain from mentioning too much about it to avoid spoilers.
 I believe this book will go into the public domain in the U.S. in 2020, but I know it is already in public domain in other countries.
-If you’d like to read it, I would not feel the least bit guilty if I provided to you a link* (not a file) to the book.
+If you’d like to read it, I would not feel the least bit guilty if I provided to you a link to the book.

 Animal Farm by George Orwell